Your cookie preferences

 Skip to main content

-This page includes 100 UK classic car insurance statistics for 2023, such as changes in cost, the size of the industry, and what classic car insurance looks like across demographics like age, region, and brand.
+This page includes 100 UK classic car insurance statistics for 2024, such as changes in cost, the size of the industry, and what classic car insurance looks like across demographics like age, region, and brand.

 With classic cars continuing to be both a passionate hobby and a source of investment for thousands across the UK, the classic car insurance industry has risen in prominence throughout the last two decades.
 Like most industries, however, classic car insurance has had to navigate numerous difficult circumstances over the last few years, from Brexit to the COVID-19 pandemic and, most recently, the cost of living crisis.

-Our research has gathered the most prominent classic car insurance statistics for 2023, to include information on people’s averagepremiums, the size of the classic car insurance industry, as well as demographic breakdowns such as age, region, and car type.
+Our research has gathered the most prominent classic car insurance statistics for 2024, to include information on people’s averagepremiums, the size of the classic car insurance industry, as well as demographic breakdowns such as age, region, and car type.
 By looking at past data and future projections, we were able to document how the industry has evolved over time and make predictions about the future of classic car insurance in the UK.

-Quick overview of UK classic car insurance statistics 2023
+Top UK classic car insurance statistics 2024

-• Women pay £491 for classic car insurance on average – 25% more than men
+• Women pay £491 for classic car insurance on average – 25% more than men.

-• Drivers in the South West pay the least on average for classic car insurance in the UK (£279 per year)
+• Drivers in the South West pay the least on average for classic car insurance in the UK (£279 per year).

 What is classic car insurance and how does it work?